 WooCommerce Product Filters uses a blazing-fast AJAX and advanced filtering system.
 This means all other filter options are updated immediately after an option is selected from one filter dropdown.

 Equally important, the plugin supports a very wide range of filter types.
-So, whether you want your customers to filter by category, by product tag, price filter (using a price slider), or even filter by attribute, the tool has it all.
+So, whether you want your customers to filter by category, by product tag, price filter (using a price slider), or even filter by attribute, this tool has it all.

 Let's take a closer look at some of its most critical features.